Elizabeth Holmes' fraud case heads to the jury

 “She believed she was building a technology that would change the world," Downey proclaimed Friday.

-After federal prosecutor John Bostic completes a rebuttal argument, the case will head to the jury after more than 14 weeks of extensive testimony and an array of other evidence that includes more than 900 exhibits.
+Federal prosecutor John Bostic offered a rebuttal, arguing that Holmes made her attempts to salvage Theranos under intense scrutiny that gave her few other options.
+He cited evidence to argue that she consistently sought to deceive people whenever she thought she could get away with her alleged ruse.

+“At so many forks in the road, she chose the wrong path," Bostic said.

-Bostic returned to many of the themes touched upon in Thursday's arguments when fellow prosecutor Jeffrey Schenk cast her as a charlatan who brazenly lied to become rich and famous.
+Bostic's rebuttal echoed many of the themes touched upon in Thursday's arguments, when fellow prosecutor Jeffrey Schenk cast Holmes as a charlatan who brazenly lied to become rich and famous.
 Those purported goals were achieved in 2014 when Holmes became a media sensation with an estimated fortune of $4.5 billion based on her 50% stake in Theranos.

-The concept was so compelling, Theranos and Holmes were able to raise more than $900 million from billionaire investors such as media magnate Rupert Murdoch and software titan Larry Ellison.
-The Palo Alto, California, company also negotiated potentially lucrative deals with major retailers Walgreens and Safeway and Holmes quickly began to grace the covers of national magazines as a wunderkind.
+The concept was so compelling that Theranos and Holmes were able to raise more than $900 million, some of that from billionaire investors such as media magnate Rupert Murdoch and software titan Larry Ellison.
+The Palo Alto, California, company also negotiated potentially lucrative deals with major retailers Walgreens and Safeway.
+Holmes soon began to grace national magazine covers as a wunderkind.

 After the flaws were exposed in 2015 and 2016, Theranos eventually collapsed.
 The Justice Department filed its criminal case in 2018.